 Clean and renewable funded drinking water

-The water is used for watering the garden and supplying the peace village.
-Furthermore, people living in the surrounding villages receive clean drinking water – free of charge.
+The water is used to water the garden and to supply the peace village.
+Furthermore, the people living in the surrounding villages receive clean drinking water free of charge.

 We do produce our own bricks.
 They are made out of clay soil mixed with concrete and chalk.
 The bricks then dry in the sun.